oslabs-beta/LucidQL/README.md

 Here are some of the ways you can start contributing!

-- Bug Fixes.
+- Bug Fixes
-- Adding Features (Check Future Features above).
+- Adding Features (Check Future Features above)
-- Submitting or resolving any GitHub Issues.
+- Submitting or resolving any GitHub Issues
-- Help market our platform.
+- Help market our platform
 - Any way that can spread word or improve lucidQL

 ### Authors